Why medical trunk stock is a risky blind spot

 We hold regular discussions with perioperative nurses who confirm it’s a big issue:

-“There was almost a unanimous agreement that those items were not being captured or recorded, particularly because they were not on the item master”
+“There was almost a unanimous agreement that those items were not being captured or recorded, particularly because they were not on the item master.”

-In order to get a non-listed item on to the item master, the circulatory nurse needs to take the packaging to the Materials Management team so that it can be entered into their system.
+In order to get a non-listed item on to the hospital item master, the circulatory nurse needs to take the packaging to the Materials Management team so that it can be entered into their system.

 Once entered the nurse will then have to go back into the EHR to manually enter the information into the patient’s chart.

 This process cannot be done between surgeries, so the nurse will have to add this to the tasks at the end of her shift.
-Trunk stock may have been consumed during several procedures, so the post-surgery admin builds up and adds non nursing tasks to an already long and stressful work day.
+Trunk stock may have been consumed during several procedures, so the post-surgery admin builds up and adds non nursing tasks to an already long and stressful workday.
 All too often, something more urgent comes up and the admin task slips by the wayside, leaving the items unrecorded.

 Back-office workaround – getting a non-listed item on to the EHR: